andrade950/42cursus/Born2beroot/born2beroot.evaluation.guide.en.md

 # Born2beroot Evaluation Guide

-This document outlines the evaluation criteria for the **Born Project**.
+This document outlines the evaluation criteria for the **Born2beroot Project**.
 Please follow the steps carefully to ensure a thorough and accurate evaluation.

 ---